-- Ursino Castle: Sicily boasts many fine castles which serve as reminders of a time of conquest, attack and defence under the rule of Emperor Frederick II, but Ursino Castle still stands in impeccable condition with all four of its original walls and towers still standing.
+- Ursino Castle: Sicily boasts many fine castles which serve as reminders of a time of conquest, attack and defense under the rule of Emperor Frederick II, but Ursino Castle still stands in impeccable condition with all four of its original walls and towers still standing.

-- Mount Etna: An active volcano that towers over the city, Mount Etna stands at a height 3329m and is considered the tallest active volcano in Europe, recently blowing her top back in 2015 when locals actually saw visible lava spewing from the snow-capped peak.
+- Mount Etna: An active volcano that towers over the city, Mount Etna stands at a height 3329m and is considered the tallest active volcano in Europe, recently blowing its top back in 2015 when locals actually saw visible lava spewing from the snow-capped peak.

 Best known for its beaches, being the gateway for the Abruzzo region and as the birthplace of the poet Gabriele D’Annunzio, the city of Pescara is fringed by the snowy peaks of the Apennine Mountains.

-Within the city, sixteen kilometer stretches of wide sandy beaches and superb food and wine explain why it’s a favourite vacation spot for young Italian travellers looking to take advantage of Pescara’s beach-side chilling and outdoor adventure.
+Within the city, sixteen-kilometer stretches of wide sandy beaches and superb food and wine explain why it’s a favourite vacation spot for young Italian travellers looking to take advantage of Pescara’s beach-side chilling and outdoor adventure.